sspirial/Alx_DjangoLearnLab/social_media_api/README.md

 - **User Login/Logout**: Authenticate users and manage sessions
 - **Profile Management**: View and update user profiles
 - **Posts & Comments**: Create, search, paginate, and manage posts with threaded comments and ownership permissions
+- **Engagement Signals**: Like or unlike posts with optimistic updates and duplicate safeguards
+- **Activity Notifications**: Automatic alerts for new followers, likes, and comments with unread tracking
 - **RESTful API**: Clean, well-structured API endpoints

 ## Tech Stack